 In October 2010, we filed suit against Motorola with the International Trade Commission ("ITC") and in U.S. District Court in Washington for infringement of nine Microsoft patents by Motorola's Android-based devices.
 Since then, Microsoft and Motorola have filed additional actions against each other in the ITC and federal courts in Washington, Wisconsin, Florida, California and Germany.
-Microsoft asserts Motorola's Android-based devices violate 25 of its patents, and Motorola asserts various Microsoft products (including Windows, Windows Phone 7, Windows Mobile 6.5, Xbox, Bing Maps, Hotmail, Messenger, and Exchange Server) violate 25 Motorola patents.
-Microsoft also claims Motorola has breached its contractual commitments to the Institute of Electrical and Electronics Engineers ("IEEE") and International Telecommunications Union ("ITU") to license identified patents related to wireless and video coding technologies under reasonable and non-discriminatory ("RAND") terms and conditions.
-In the case pending in California, Motorola asserts federal antitrust and state unfair business practice claims.
-Trial in our ITC case took place in August 2011, and the administrative law judge's initial determination is pending.
-Trial in Motorola's ITC case is set for October 2011.
-All of the cases pending in Wisconsin and Florida, with the exception of one currently stayed case in Wisconsin, have been transferred to the Western District of Washington.
+Microsoft asserts Motorola's Androidbased devices violate 28 of its patents, and Motorola asserts various Microsoft products (including Windows, Windows Phone 7, Windows Mobile 6.5, Xbox, Bing Maps, Hotmail, Messenger, and Exchange Server) violate 24 Motorola patents.
+Microsoft also claims Motorola has breached its contractual commitments to the Institute of Electrical and Electronics Engineers and International Telecommunications Union to license identified patents related to wireless and video coding technologies under reasonable and non-discriminatory ("RAND") terms and conditions.
+In the case originally filed in California, Motorola asserts that Microsoft breached contractual commitments to the SD Card Association to license two patents under RAND terms and conditions, and asserts federal antitrust and state unfair business practice claims.
+Trial in our ITC case took place in August 2011.
+In December 2011, the administrative law judge issued an initial determination that Motorola infringed one Microsoft patent, and recommended that the ITC issue a limited exclusion order against Motorola.
+The ITC's ruling is expected in April 2012.
+Trial in Motorola's ITC case is set for January 2012.
+All of the cases pending in Wisconsin, California and Florida, with the exception of one currently stayed case in Wisconsin, have been transferred to the Western District of Washington.
 The lawsuits filed in Germany by Motorola and Microsoft all allege patent infringement.
-Our German action against Motorola is scheduled for trial in December 2011, and Motorola's German actions against Microsoft are set for trial in January and March 2012.
+A hearing in one of our German actions against Motorola took place in December 2011.
+Additional hearings are scheduled on Microsoft's claims against Motorola in Germany in February, March, April, and June 2012.
+Motorola's German actions against Microsoft are scheduled for trial in January and March 2012.

-In addition to these cases, there are approximately 65 other patent infringement cases pending against Microsoft.
+In addition to these cases, there are approximately 60 other patent infringement cases pending against Microsoft.